learn-co-students/ttt-5-move-rb-bootcamp-prep-000/README.md

 Notice that we've already given you the `#display_board` method, since we've already built that out in a previous exercise.

-Your `#move` method must take in three arguments, the board array, the location in the board array that the player would like to fill out with an "X" or an "O", and the player's character (either "X" or "O").
-The third argument, the player's character, should have a default of "X".
+Your `#input_to_index` method should take in the users input and return the equivalent board index.

-Regarding the player's input: if the user's input is `5`, the player wants to fill out position 5 with their character.
+If the user's input is `5`, the player wants to fill out position 5 with their character.
 This means that your method must fill out the correct array index with the player's character.

 The player's input is the string `'5'`, the first thing you'll need to do is convert the string to it's integer value as array indexes are always integers (think `'5'` vs `5`).
 Give `#to_i` a try, as in `'5'.to_i`.

 Also remember, from the player's point of view, the board contains spaces 1-9.
 An array's indexes start their count at 0.
-You'll have to account for that in your `#move` method by doing some math.
 In this one case, make sure to put spaces between the elements you type; something like `5 + 1` - not `5+1` or `5 +1`.
 There is an edge case which might come up and break your code if you forget the spaces.

+Your `#move` method must take in three arguments, the board array, the index in the board array that the player would like to fill out with an "X" or an "O", and the player's character (either "X" or "O").
+The third argument, the player's character, should have a default of "X".

 Finally, `#move` should return the modified array with the updated index corresponding to the player's token.
 Don't create a new local variable for the board array, modify the one passed in as the argument and return it.